 - I Spy Lesson Plan (noun + verb + direct object agreement)

 Pronunciation ESL Lesson Plans

-Pronunciation is a particularly difficult talent to teach as a student’s native language often interferes with the process.
-It’s also an extremely valuable skill as it can improve the students’ placement in future classes, the ability to get a job, and self-confidence when conversing with other English speakers.
+In addition to fluency, proper pronunciation can improve the students’ placement in future classes, the ability to get a job, and self-confidence when conversing with other English speakers.

 Business ESL Lesson Plans

 Teaching “business English” effectively — often, by the way, to demanding “type A” corporate personalities with high expectations — poses unique obstacles for an ESL teacher.